 - Headaches.
 Frequent headaches are very common after a traumatic brain injury.
-They may begin within a week after the injury and could persist as long as several months.
+They may begin within a week after the injury and could persist for as long as several months.

 - Vertigo.
 Many people experience vertigo, a condition characterized by dizziness, after a traumatic brain injury.

 Sometimes, any or several of these symptoms might linger for a few weeks to a few months after a traumatic brain injury.
 When a combination of these symptoms lasts for an extended period of time, this is generally referred to as persistent post-concussive symptoms.